Signs of over-fertilized Plants

 How to use neem oil as a pesticide.

 Neem oil is a natural pesticide used in gardens.
 It is extracted from the seeds of the neem tree.
 Neem oil contains a substance called azadirachtin which helps to control pests such as mealy bugs, thrips, spider mites, whiteflies, fungus gnats, leafhoppers and Japanese beetles.
 It can also be used to prevent fungal diseases such as powdery mildew, leaf spot, scab anthracnose and black spot.
 Things needed to make neem oil pesticide for your garden.
 Spray bottle Cold-pressed neem oil Liquid soap How to use neem oil as a pesticide.
-How often to use neem oil on plants?
-You can use neem oil on your plants once in 3 weeks…
+How often to use on plants?
+You can use neem oil on your plants once in 3 weeks as a…

 Why is my cosmos not flowering